kln12/Interview_questions/README.md

 1.how to pass an argument in a script
  2.what is Inode in linux
  3.how to check the connections are going
  4. what is the default permission of linux system
+ 5.how to knwo the ip address

 # AWS
 1. Diff b/w EFS and  EBS